JetBrains/guide/site/go/tips/test-name-completion-in-testify/index.md

 **How to use:**

-Type _Run_ and the IDE will suggest _suite.Run_ as a completion option.
+Type _Run_ and the IDE will suggest _suite.
+Run_ as a completion option.
 When you select that, the IDE will automatically complete the line to _suite.Run(t, |)_.
 You can then start typing the testify suite name at the caret position, _|_

-<span class="tag is-rounded">New in 2020.3</span>